learnk8s/learnk8s.io/src/requests-limits/content.md

 Let's revisit the example discussed earlier to understand how CPU limits differ from requests.

-Now lets run the same cpustress image with half a CPU.
+Now, let's run the same cpustress image with half a CPU.

 You can set a CPU limit with the `--cpus` flag.